safespring/web/content/blogg/2024/2024-03-container-projekt-onboarding.md

         └── kustomization.yaml
 ```

-When a change occurs in the tree structure, use kustomize `create` or `edit` with `--autodetect` and `--recursive` flags to include all files.
-Git commit and push and then, contact your ArgoCD webhook to initiate scanning of the git repository immediately.
+To incorporate changes, use Kustomize's `create` or `edit` commands with `--autodetect` and `--recursive` flags, ensuring all relevant files are included.
+After committing and pushing these changes, trigger an immediate scan by ArgoCD's webhook.

-This method allows for dynamic management and deployment of namespace configurations across multiple clusters, ensuring that each namespace is configured according to specific requirements.
-It streamlines the process of managing Kubernetes resources, making it easier to maintain and update configurations in a controlled and automated manner.
+This strategy enables the dynamic and streamlined deployment of namespace configurations across your Kubernetes environments, tailoring each namespace to meet specific requirements while maintaining ease of management and updateability.

-## FAQ

-### Enhanced security considerations for namespace management
+## Enhanced security considerations for namespace management

 Project Onboarding enhances the ease with which external customer portals or APIs can create and manage Kubernetes namespaces, abstracting away the underlying complexity.
 This ability to directly manage namespace objects in Kubernetes also implies that external systems have the capacity to modify namespaces that are integral to the system’s operations.